pylhc/pylhc.github.io/docs/packages/omc3/analysis.md

     The `*.amps[xy]`, `*.freqs[xy]` and `*.lin[xy]` files in the harmonic analysis output are **TFS** files.

     The `*.freqs[xy]` files contain for each BPM in column format the frequencies of the resonance lines detected in the spectrum, for respectively the horizontal (`.freqsx`) and vertical (`.freqsy`) planes while the `*.amps[xy]` files contain the amplitudes of said resonance lines.
-    This means in the column of a given BPM, the `nth` value in the `.amps[xy]` file corresponds to the amplitude of the resonance line located at the frequency given by the `nth` value in the column of the same name in the `.freqs[xy]` file.
+    This means in the column of a given BPM, the `nth` row in the `.amps[xy]` file corresponds to the amplitude of the resonance line located at the frequency given by the `nth` row in the column of the same name in the `.freqs[xy]` file.
-    Plotting the spectrum from these files would simply go as:
+    For illustration purposes, simplistic plotting of the horizontal spectrum (without the spectrum plotter mentioned above) from these files would go as:
     ```python
     import tfs
     import matplotlib.pyplot as plt